bowman2001/perplex/exampleSite/content/blog/marginal-note/index.md

 Proof has been considered generally inaccessible until Sir Andrew John Wiles announced to have found one in 1993 after years of ground-breaking work.
 A few mathematicians were able to follow him and pointed out some flaws in his first preliminary version.
 Wiley finally published a completely convincing version in 1995 — a breakthrough in number theory that won him a few prizes.

 Wiley’s proof is still only accessible to mathematical specialists.
-But the initial mathematical problem — Diophantus’ successful method to split a second power into the sum of two-second powers and Fermat’s conjecture about the impossibility to do the same for higher powers — are relatively easy to grasp:
+But the initial mathematical problem — Diophantus’ successful method to split a second power into the sum of two second powers and Fermat’s conjecture about the impossibility to do the same for higher powers — are relatively easy to grasp:

 - - -